Joels17/COSC310_InProject/README.md

 * Download the CoreNLP zip file from: https://stanfordnlp.github.io/CoreNLP/ and extract
 * Reference all of the jars to the class path of the Java project

-## New APIs implemented
-### WikipediaAPI
-The WikipediaAPI was implemented into the ChatBot by creating another function that belongs to the ChatBot class.
-When this function is called with a single word string it will search the API and print the result into the GUI.
-It takes in the info gathered from the CoreNLP toolkit (specifically the POS tagger) and uses the tagged words to search.

 ### Other references